-During 2020, two places will be offered and organised through ESOR and the successful applicant will receive a grant jointly provided by ESR/ESOR and ESCR.
+Two places were offered per year and organised through ESOR.
+The successful applicant received a grant jointly provided by ESR/ESOR and ESCR.

-- The programme applies to radiologists within the first three years after certification, who desire to become subspecialist radiologists.
+- The programme applies to radiologists within the first three-four years after certification, who desire to become subspecialist radiologists.

 - Basic knowledge of current clinical practice in radiology with regard to CT and MRI.
 Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment is essential.
 Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
 A clinical background in other disciplines, which has been achieved through clinical experience and training prior to entering the fellowship.
 Clinical experience in cardiology, angiology or cardiovascular surgery is advantageous.

 - Applicants must be proficient in English.

-- ESR and ESCR membership fees for 2020 must be settled.
+- Active ESR and ESCR membership fee is required.

 Applicants who were selected for this programme in the past cannot be considered for a second time.